Keep Moving, Never Give Up – Victoria Okesipe

 Tell us a little bit about your life journey

 I combined my distinction in Physics with my Mathematics grade and got an overall distinction in the teacher training program.
 I was then able to apply to the prestigious University of Ibadan.
-Now here Mathematics turned into something different; I wasn’t seeing numbers any more, but letters instead!
-Things were tough for me but I was able to attain a first class in my first academic year.
-My second year was however different, I wasn’t part of the first class any more.
+Here, Mathematics turned into something different; I wasn’t seeing numbers anymore, but letters instead!
+Things were tough for me, but I was able to attain a first class in my first academic year.
+My second year was different, and I wasn’t part of the first class anymore.
 This hurt but gave me more determination to work harder.
-This time I did my industrial training from the University of Ibadan, Laboratory for Interdisciplinary Statistical Analysis.
-I learned different software, like, R, SPSS, and LaTex.
+During my industrial training at the University of Ibadan Laboratory for Interdisciplinary Statistical Analysis, I learned different software, like R, SPSS, and LaTeX.
 This was another moment for me to really think about what I wanted to do with my passion for Mathematics.
-I finally believed that I was more comfortable with something that had to do with combining my Mathematical skills with Computer related work.
+I finally believed that I was more comfortable with something that combined my Mathematical skills with computer-related work.
 I also gained more confidence in what I knew and what I was capable of doing.

 I didn’t mention this but I am from a humble background; my parents are not engineers or doctors, but they have played a big role in making me the person I am today.
 I appreciate the fact that they are believers and they keep encouraging me.
 Over the years, I have always gotten chances to teach people – that’s how I have been able to compliment my sustainability with and without stress on campus until I got to AIMS where I have been given everything, plus stipend.
 This kind of peace has allowed me concentrate on my studies without having to worry about survival.